Vegetable chips: Carrot chips

 Carrot chips are carrots that have been fried or dehydrated.
 Some U.S. companies mass-produce and purvey carrot chips to consumers, such as Connecticut Country Fair Snacks, Ltd. and Caroff Foods Corporation, among others.

 Cassava chips

 Cassava chips are a common food in much of Africa, including the Democratic Republic of the Congo, Ghana and Malawi.
 In Ghana, cassava chips are called konkonte.
 Dried cassava chips are also used to supplement the carbohydrate content of livestock feed in Ghana.
 In Malawi, cassava chips are prepared by soaking cassava, slicing it, and then letting it dry.
 This is the primary means by which cassava is transported to markets from production areas.

-In addition to prepared cassava chips from thinly sliced raw cassava root that is then immediately fried or deep-fried, chips may be prepared in a multi-stage process, starting with a dough made from cassava flour.
+In addition to preparing cassava chips from thinly sliced raw cassava root that is then immediately fried or deep-fried, chips may be prepared in a multi-stage process, starting with a dough made from cassava flour.
 The dough is steamed, thinly sliced, dried, and then fried in oil.
-This style of cassava flour chips is a popular food in India, Indonesia, Malaysia and the Philippines.
+This style of cassava flour chips is a popular food in India, Indonesia, Malaysia, and the Philippines.